 - And if you have any questions, feel free to email me!
 (I mean it!) ♥

-(Update: For study tips on memorizing compensations, scroll down through the comment section at the end of this post!)
+(Update: For study tips on memorizing compensations, scroll down through the comment section at the end of this post!
+Also, for the most comprehensive study guide ever, check out this free download from one of my favorite bloggers, Kim, at Fittin Pretty!)

 A couple mind-body-spirit notes before we go…